Qube Cinema Technologies: History

-Starting in 2012, Qube Cinema began installing its d-cinema servers and IMBs in Giant Screen theatres.
+Starting in 2012, Qube Cinema began installing its d-cinema servers and IMBs in Giant Screen theaters.
 In January 2012, Qube held the first public demonstration of 4K 3D streaming from a single server when they installed a d-cinema system at the Moody Gardens MG 3D Theater in Galveston, Texas.
 The transition of the Moody Gardens theater from 70 mm film to digital 3D used a Barco NV projector and Qube XP-I server and Xi IMBs.
 This installation was followed, in March 2012, by one at the Houston Museum of Natural Science, which became the first commercial installation of the Qube Cinema single-server 4K 3D system when it upgraded the museum's Giant Screen Theatre from 70 mm film to digital cinema.
 And, in October, Qube Cinema partnered with Global Immersion to install its d-cinema system at the Giant Screen theatre of the Peoria Riverfront Museum.
 In May 2012, Qube introduced server software capable of synchronizing multiple IMBs, making 4K 3D projection possible for theatre owners.
 In August 2013, Qube partnered with D3D Cinema to install its single-server True 4K 3D system at the newly renovated Air Force Museum Theater at the National Museum of the United States Air Force.
 In January 2014, Qube Cinema released software updates that added support for Dolby Atmos surround sound as well as Barco Auro 11.1 sound to its flagship XP-I and XP-D servers.

 In November 2014, the company was listed by iSPIRIT (Indian Software Product Industry Roundtable), a non-profit think tank, in its top 30 index of Indian software product companies.

 Apart from providing digital cinema in India and selling the Qube digital cinema technology worldwide, the company also masters Indian feature films into the digital cinema format.

 Intel Capital, the venture capital arm of Intel Corporation, Nomura, the Japanese bank, and StreetEdge Capital, a U.S. based investment partnership, were amongst the investors in Qube Cinema Technologies.

 EPIQ

 EPIQ, launched in 2019, is an Indian premium-large-format (PLF) system that competes with IMAX.
-The auditoria use Barco 4K RGB laser projection, Dolby Atmos immersive audio and a 1.89-to-1 wall-to-wall screen; selected Indian and Hollywood titles are re-mastered in 4K specifically for the format.
+The auditoriums use Barco 4K RGB laser projection, Dolby Atmos immersive sound and a 1.89-to-1 wall-to-wall screen; selected Indian and Hollywood titles are re-mastered in 4K specifically for the format.

 As of July 2025 the following EPIQ sites are in regular operation: